Project #1: Nanoparticle Exposure, Transport and Transformation

 Project #3: Microbial Silver Resistance Development Following Exposure to Nanoparticles

-Faculty Mentor: Claudia Gunsch, Assist.
-Professor, Civil & Environment Engineering, Duke
+Faculty Mentor: Claudia Gunsch, Associate Professor, Civil & Environment Engineering, Duke

-Silver nanoparticles are increasingly being incorporated in consumer products ranging from baby pacifiers to washing machines.
-Thus, it is important to determine their potential ecological impacts.
-Silver nanoparticles are likely to share similar attributes with ionic silver, which is known to have antimicrobial qualities.
-An important research question is to determine the role of silver nanoparticles in the development of microbial resistance to silver.
+Silver nanoparticles are increasingly being incorporated in consumer products thus it is important to determine their potential ecological impacts.
+Silver nanoparticles have antimicrobial qualities so their long-term presence in the environment may lead to the development of microbial resistance to silver.
 Recent work in whole genome sequencing and bioinformatics has shown that many different types of mobile genetic elements have been exchanged between microbial species over time.
 It is believed that genetic adaptation results from a specific combination of exposure to physical environmental conditions, intrinsic microbial characteristics, and stress conditions.
 The goal of this project is to determine the cause and effect relationship between horizontal genetic adaptation and microbial exposure to silver nanoparticles.
-The specific research objectives are to: 1) Identify key internal and external factors which control horizontal genet ic adaptation and; 2) Induce in situ genetic adaptation in a lab-scale soil column.
+The specific research objectives are to: 1) Identify key internal and external factors which control horizontal genetic adaptation and; 2) Induce in situ genetic adaptation in a lab-scale soil column.
 The success of the research will be measured by elucidating conditions that enable measurable transfer of silver-resistance plasmids.
-This fundamental research will lead to a better understanding of silver- and antibiotic-resistance development in microorganisms.
+This fundamental research will lead to a better understanding of silver and antibiotic-resistance development in microorganisms.

 Project #4: Ecosystem Impacts of Nanomaterials: Impacts of Nanomaterial Pollutants on Microbes and Plants

-Faculty Mentor: Emily S. Bernhardt, Assoc.
-Professor, Department of Biology, Duke
+Faculty Mentor: Emily S. Bernhardt, Associate Professor, Department of Biology, Duke

 Work in the Bernhardt lab primarily deals with elucidating controls on carbon, nitrogen, and phosphorus cycling in soils and sediments.
 Through research in a variety of degraded ecosystems (agricultural fields and urban streams) the research group has recently grown interested in understanding how environmental contaminants affect the community composition and activity of the microbes that drive many ecosystem processes (nutrient and carbon cycling).
 This laboratory is currently examining the effects of manufactured nanomaterials on microbial community structure and function in the water and sediments of wetlands and streams.
 Environmental conditions can dramatically alter particle behavior, fate, and transportation and thus a key interest is examination of mechanisms by which nanomaterial toxicity may change among various environmental media and under differing chemical conditions.
 Students will investigate patterns and mechanisms of nanoparticle toxicity in both lab and field experiments and will have opportunities to master a variety of biogeochemical techniques.